The honeymoon period of any relationship can blur your judgment. These 'green flags' will help recognize a loving partner.

 Before my wife and I was dating, I very quickly noticed that she always invited the loners to join in the conversation.
 If she noticed someone we knew sitting alone she'd always extended an invitation to join or ask their opinion. u/Countertouristswin

 He drove 2 hours on his birthday to pick me up when my mom abandoned me in a parking lot, brought me home and sat with me while my parents and I tried to talk things over.
 My stepfather started screaming obscenities at me for no real reason, he helped me pack everything I owned in his truck and I moved in that night.
 After dating for two months.
 It's been two years, and we got married last month. u/jcw10489

 Before my first marriage, I often thought that maybe I should cancel the wedding... and the marriage didn't work out.
 I never had that thought going into my second marriage.
 Not one, single time.

 That's a pretty hardcore green flag, right there.
 And obviously, potentially a red flag, too, if you're entertaining a fair amount of doubt prior to a wedding. - Reddit

 It's the little things, really.
-Like he will always respond and pay attention to me when I called his name, even if it's for mundane stuff like me wanting to point out there's a snail on the pavement. -Reddit
+He will always respond and pay attention to me when I called his name, even if it's for mundane stuff like me wanting to point out there's a snail on the pavement. -Reddit

 My husband does the same, and I respond when he asks for my attention as well.
 This thing has actually been found to be not as little as we’d think.
 John Gottman’s relationship research discovered that newlyweds who were happily married 6 years after their study “turned towards” bids for connection 86% of the time, while those who had divorced by 6 years only did so 33% of the time. u/Kazaba